GitJit-max/learning-linux/chapter/08-text-editors.md

 # Chapter 8 - Text editors

 A **text editor** is a simple computer program that allows users to create, change, or edit plain text files.
-Traditionally text editors were used for creating computer programs, web pages, etc. Today text editors are most commonly used for things like editing configuration files, simple note taking, analyzing log files, middleware for stripping formatting from copy-pasted text and making some quick find and replace operations; Not so much for programming or creating documents, as it was in the past.
+Traditionally text editors were used for creating computer programs, web pages, etc. Today text editors are most commonly used for things like editing configuration files, simple note taking, analyzing log files, middleware for stripping formatting from copy-pasted text and making some quick find and replace operations; not so much for programming or creating documents, as it was in the past.

 Traditional [terminal-based text editors](#terminal-based-text-editors) can be categorized in [line oriented](#line-editorsss) and [screen oriented](#screen-editors) text editors.
 Screen oriented editors, feature the ability to modify any visible text on the screen by moving the cursor to its location.
 For most purposes, line oriented editors were superseded by screen oriented editors, because line editors were relics from the days of teletypes, when terminals used to print, on paper, very slowly.